 Surfing’s addictive nature can be brutal to manage with a job.
 I’m the first to admit I’ve sacrificed higher-paying wages to help me to surf regularly.

-So what kind of jobs are great for emergency surf trips and constant days off to search for waves, how do surfers make a living and how can you get the right surf/work balance.
+So what kind of jobs are great for emergency surf trips and constant days off to search for waves, how do surfers make a living, and how can you get the right surf/work balance?

-Any of the trade professions are great for booking your own work and provide good to great wages depending on your skillset and experience.
+Any of the trade professions are great for booking your own work and provide good to excellent wages depending on your skillset and experience.

-Work early surf late
+Work early, surf late

-There’s a reason your post gets delivered with a smile, finishing at lunchtime is a dream.
-Grab some lunch, wax your board and jump in the ocean while most people work.
+There’s a reason your post gets delivered with a smile: finishing at lunchtime is a dream.
+Grab some lunch, wax your surfboard and jump in the ocean for the afternoon to make the most of the quiet waves while we’re all at work.

 Shift work can be a surfer’s dream.
 Working late or early leaves you with free time on either side.
-You can often miss the crowded line ups of the early morning and take advantage of weekdays and their lack of surfers.
+You can often miss the crowded lineups of the early morning and take advantage of weekdays and their lack of surfers.

 Be a surf instructor

-Lifeguards are often great surfers and swimmers and with most lifeguards working in shifts, you’ll definitely be getting some free time to surf.
+Lifeguards are often great surfers and swimmers, and with most lifeguards working in shifts, you’ll be getting some free time to surf.

 Who wouldn’t want to get paid to go surfing?
 Pro surfers make a living from doing exactly that.
-A combination of competition prizes and sponsorship deals allows some surfers to simply surf for a living.
+A combination of competition prizes and sponsorship deals allows some surfers to surf for a living.

-Competition to become a pro surfer is high and not all pros make a full-time wage from surfing and need to complement it with other work on the side.
+Competition to become a pro surfer is high, and not all pros make a full-time wage from surfing and need to complement it with other work on the side.

 Avid surfers will work most jobs that allow them to surf

-As long as it covers costs for petrol the occasional new surfboard and a wetsuit (if needed) they’re a fairly content bunch.
+As long as it covers costs for petrol, the occasional new surfboard and a wetsuit (if needed), they’re a reasonably content bunch.